miguelsrmv/42Porto-Transcendence/srcs/requirements/frontend/NOTES.md

 -   **`Dockerfile`**: Defines a multi-stage build to compile the TypeScript project and serve the resulting static files in a lightweight `nginx` container.
 -   **`/nginx`**: Contains the Nginx configuration, which is essential for routing all user navigation to `index.html` so the client-side router can take over, a standard practice for SPAs.
+    -   **`nginx_template.conf`**: This is the core server configuration.
+It's essential for an SPA because it includes a `try_files` directive that redirects all navigation requests to `index.html`.
+This allows the client-side router in `src/core/router.ts` to handle the URL and render the correct view.
+    -   **`frontend_setup.sh`**: This script likely runs when the Docker container starts.
+Its purpose is to take the `nginx_template.conf` and substitute any necessary environment variables (e.g., the backend API URL) into it, creating the final `nginx.conf` that the server will use.
+This makes the container's configuration flexible and portable across different environments.

+## 5. Key Architectural Concepts

+Beyond the file structure, several key architectural decisions shape this project.

+### Feature-Sliced Design
+As noted, the project is organized by "features" rather than by file type (e.g., putting all services in one folder, all components in another).
+This encapsulation means that to understand or modify the "Friends" page, a developer primarily needs to look inside the `src/features/friends/` directory.
+This makes the codebase easier to reason about and reduces the risk of unintended side effects.

+### TypeScript for Type Safety
+The extensive use of TypeScript, including dedicated `.types.ts` files (e.g., `friends.types.ts`), is a core principle.
+This provides:
+-   **Compile-time error checking:** Catching bugs before the code is even run.
+-   **Intelligent Code Completion:** Greatly improves developer productivity and reduces the need to look up data structures.
+-   **Self-documenting Code:** The types themselves act as documentation for the expected shape of data (e.g., what properties a `User` object has).

+### Separation of Game Logic (Local vs. Remote)
+A critical and sophisticated design choice is the separation of the game engine within `src/features/game/`:
+-   **`/localGameApp`**: This is the **complete game engine**.
+It contains all the physics, collision detection, player input handling, and state management needed to run a full game entirely on the client.
+It is the single source of truth for local multiplayer games.
+-   **`/remoteGameApp`**: This module is significantly "dumber."
+Its primary job is to connect to the backend's WebSocket server and **render the game state** it receives.
+It does not run its own physics simulation.
+This client-server model prevents cheating in online matches, as the server is the single authority on the game's state.